 4. What is pain assessment in palliative care?

-Pain assessment in palliative care involves evaluating pain levels through self-report from the patient and observational assessment for non-communicative patients.
+Pain assessment in palliative care involves evaluating pain levels through self-reporting from the patient and observational assessment for non-communicative patients.

 5. What is the pathophysiology of pain in palliative care?